Offers over £500,000

 A striking detached Cotswold stone Grade II listed house situated in an elevated spot above Nailsworth centre with well proportionedliving space, a useful converted stable building, garden and garage

 The property benefits from parking, a garage and good gardens to three sides.
 The front garden is level and enclosed with what are probably the original railings, with steps leading up to the side and rear gardens.
 There is a nature area with pond at the top of these steps, with the garden then leading around across the back of the property to the majority of the plot at the far side of the house.
 This large area is used to play in but also has fruit trees, a chicken run, a greenhouse, a shed/summer house, both with power and great views to both the North and the West.
-Steps then lead down to the garage and parking, with a wood store and the old outside WC, now used as a store, by the house.
+Steps then lead down to the single garage (with double timber doors, power and light.
+11’5″ max narrowing to 9’2″ x 13’6″) and parking, with a wood store and the old outside WC, now used as a store, by the house.

 The house is situated above centre of Nailsworth which has become an increasingly popular shopping destination within the Stroud Valleys.
 The town benefits from a large selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, The Yellow Lighted Bookshop, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
 In addition to this the town currently benefits from three supermarkets and free parking.
 Nailsworth is also home to Forest Green Rovers Football Club where there is a